 If you have any Bible reading tips you would like to share, please leave them in the comments!

-Get your FREE Bible Coloring pages with journaling pages below!Join me for these tips on how to read the Bible daily and stay consistent! #biblestudy Click To Tweet
+Get your FREE 52 Week Bible Reading Challenge Workbook below to get started reading each day!Join me for these tips on how to read the Bible daily and stay consistent with this 52 Week Bible Reading Challenge Workbook! #biblestudy #biblereading Click To Tweet

 CJB – Taken from the Complete Jewish Bible by David H. Stern.
 Copyright © 1998.
 All rights reserved.
 Used by permission of Messianic Jewish Publishers, 6120 Day Long Lane, Clarksville, MD 21029. www.messianicjewish.net.